Red Planet Mars

-Plot
+Plot summary

 An American astronomer obtains images of Mars suggesting large-scale environmental changes are occurring at a pace that can only be accomplished by intelligent beings with advanced technology.
 Scientist Chris Cronyn (Peter Graves) and his wife, Linda (Andrea King) have been contacting Mars by a hydrogen-powered radio transmitter, using technology based on the work of Nazi scientist Franz Calder.
 They communicate first through an exchange of mathematical concepts, like the value of pi, and then through answers to specific questions about Martian life.
 The transmissions claim that Mars is a utopia, which has led to great technological advancement and the elimination of scarcity, and there is no fear of a nuclear war.

 This revelation leads to political and economic chaos, especially in the Western hemisphere, and is said to have "done more to smash the democratic world in the last four weeks than the Russians have been able to do in eleven years".
 The U.S. government imposes a news blackout and orders the transmissions to stop due to fears that the Soviet Union could pick up and decode their messages.
 This ends when the next message reveals that the Earth is condemned to the constant fear of nuclear war as a punishment for straying from the teachings of the Bible.
 Revolution sweeps the globe, including the Soviet Union, which is overthrown and replaced by a theocracy, which is met with celebration in America.